torvalds/linux/Documentation/usb/usb-serial.rst

   The driver is generally working, though we still have a few more ioctls to implement and final testing and debugging to do.
-The parallel port on the USB 2 is supported as a serial to parallel converter; in other words, it appears as another USB serial port on Linux, even though physically it is really a parallel port.
+The parallel port on the USB 2 is supported as a serial to parallel converter; in other words, it appears as another USB serial port on GNU/Linux, even though physically it is really a parallel port.
 The Digi Acceleport USB 8 is not yet supported.